 - WRT 253: Document Production and Design

-- The advanced WRT courses you will take after this generally require some of the core as prerequisites.
+- The advanced WRT courses you will take generally require some of the core as prerequisites.

 - The core courses will introduce you to a wide range of areas that could help you to better choose a path through the major.